-During the 1940s, a man named Alex Jordan discovered a 60-foot chimney of rock in the beautiful Wyoming Valley.
+During the 1940s, a man named Alex Jordan saw a 60-foot chimney of rock in beautiful Wisconsin.
 It was here that he decided to build a house on the sandstone formation called Deer Shelter Rock.

-Alex was a collector all his life and enjoyed visiting museums; however, he did not want The House on the Rock to be a museum.
-He intended it to be much more than that.
-Though parts of the collections could have easily found their way into museums, The House on the Rock is more of a trip through the wild and fantastic imagination of Alex Jordan than a visit to a dusty, lifeless museum.
+Jordan was a collector all his life and enjoyed visiting museums; however, he did not want The House on the Rock to be a museum.
+He intended it to be much more.
+Though parts of the collections could have easily found their way into museums, The House on the Rock is more of a trip through the wild and fantastic imagination of Alex Jordan than a visit to a dusty museum.

 In December of 1988, Alex sold The House on the Rock to longtime associate Art Donaldson, a collector and a businessman who shared his broad interests.
-Alex remained at The House on the Rock as Artistic Director until his death on November 6, 1989.
-Art Donaldson continues to own The House on the Rock and builds on Alex’s dream of expanding and entertaining visitors from all over the world.
+Jordan remained at The House on the Rock as Artistic Director until his death on November 6, 1989.
+Art Donaldson continued to own and operate The House on the Rock until his death in 2018, and the property has remained in the family.

 Know Before You Go